jndewey/cctools/README.md

 Ability to convert text or html files into formatted DOCX or PDF files.
 For traditional contracting, the data structures will need to be capable of conversion to Word or PDF.

-Detailed Documentation is in process.
+## API and Documentation

+APIs and documentation for all of the data structures and functionality are in process and will be published as and when completed.

-## Installation and Use
+## Installation and Code Example

 In the interim, you can download this package into your GOPATH and import it into your Go programs.
-The following code is an example of how to build a short promissory note.
+The following code is an example of how to build clauses and combine them to form a document, and then how to convert back and forth between JSON and a native Go struct.

 package main